-I took these to the bandsaw to cut the curves.
+I took these to the band saw to cut the curves.

 Then over to the sander to smooth the rough spots.

 The outside braces are slightly larger.
 As before, the pattern is traced and the angles cut.
-There’s a small 90 degree cut in the corner, and that’s done on the mitre saw as well.
+There’s a small 90 degree cut in the corner, and that’s done on the miter saw as well.